-In the dynamic landscape of cloud-based application development, Amazon Web Services (AWS) consistently endeavors to empower developers with tools and services that enhance productivity, streamline workflows, and elevate the quality of code.
+In the dynamic landscape of cloud-based application development, AWS consistently endeavors to empower developers with tools and services that enhance productivity, streamline workflows, and elevate the quality of code.
 Amazon CodeCatalyst is one such innovative offering within AWS's Developer Tools ecosystem, designed to simplify the development and deployment process, enabling developers to focus on what they do best: creating and refining software solutions.

 Key features of Amazon CodeCatalyst